City nature challenge 2025: Toronto and GTA

-The City Nature Challenge is an annual four-day global event where cities across the world compete to see which city can gather the greatest number of wildlife observations, find the most species and engage the most people at the event.
-EcoSpark is once again proud to be the regional organizer for the city of Toronto and the Greater Toronto Area.
+The City Nature Challenge is a free four-day event where communities across the world collaborate to see which city can gather the greatest number of wildlife observations, find the most species and engage the most people in nature connection.
+EcoSpark and TRCA are regional organizers for the city of Toronto and the Greater Toronto Area.

-Help us surpass 2 million observations this year, and put Toronto and GTA on the map to win the title of the wildest city in Canada!
+Together, we will put Toronto and GTA on the map to win the title of the wildest city in Canada.
+Help global participants contribute millions of observations this year to make a HUGE difference for biodiversity.

-Get your students outside and collect nature observations using the iNaturalist platform during the Challenge!
+Get students outside and collect nature observations using the iNaturalist platform during the Challenge.
+Youth environmental leaders can spread the word about the Challenge and encourage ecoclubs and communities to get involved.

-Check out the education toolkit for tips and ideas about engaging your students in outdoor learning and exploration of nature in schoolyards, parks and nearby green spaces.
+Teachers: Check out the education toolkit for tips and ideas about engaging your school in outdoor learning and exploration of nature in schoolyards, parks and nearby green spaces.

 Two slivery-blue moths on a yellow flower.